-- 1. Off-Leash Dog Area hours: Open dawn to dusk. - 2.
-The dog park is for dogs, their handlers, and those accompanying them.
-No other use is allowed.
-All users must be registered "members" with Doylestown Township Parks and Recreation to receive an access key fob to utilize the dog park.
-Key fobs are non-transferable and can only be used by registered individuals and their registered dog(s). - 3.
+- 1. The dog park is open from dawn to dusk. - 2.
+The dog park is for registered members and registered dogs only.
+Access key fobs are nontransferable and may be used only by individuals to whom they are issued.
+Providing access to others is prohibited.
+Key fobs remain the property of Doylestown Township Parks and Recreation and may be recalled or deactivated at any time. - 3.
 Use of the dog park is at your own risk.
-Each owner is solely responsible for their and their dog's actions and assumes all liability for damages suffered by any person or dog injured by the member's dog(s) while utilizing the dog park. - 4.
-No smoking, alcohol, food, or glass containers are permitted in the dog park. - 5.
-Members are required to leave all food, treats and special toys at home.
-These may cause territorial or aggressive behaviors, posing a safety risk to other dogs and handlers. - 6.
-For the protection of children and dogs, children under the age of 14 are not allowed inside the dog park.
-Children ages 14-17 must be accompanied and supervised by an adult. - 7.
-Dogs are to remain leashed outside of the dog park, as well as when entering and exiting the dog park.
-Members must keep the leash in their possession at all times while using the dog park. - 8.
-The dog park is divided into separate fenced-in areas.
-Dogs weighing less than 30 lbs. must use the Small Dog area.
-Dogs weighing over 30 lbs. must use the Large Dog Area. - 9.
-Dogs less than 6 months of age, unneutered male dogs and female dogs in season, aggressive, unruly, fearful and under socialized dogs are not permitted.
-Dogs having received a PA Dog Law Citation for aggressive behavior are not permitted or eligible for membership. - 10.
-Members are required to clean up after their dog(s).
-All waste must be bagged and disposed of properly in the marked receptacles. - 11.
+Members are solely responsible for their own dogs/guests and assume all liability for damages to any person, dog or the facility caused by the members, their dogs and/or guests while using the dog park. - 4.
+Smoking, alcohol, food and glass containers are prohibited in the dog park. - 5.
+Food treats and personal toys are prohibited in the dog park. - 6.
+Children under the age of 14 are not permitted inside the dog park; 14-17 year olds must be accompanied and supervised by an adult member. - 7.
+Dogs must remain leashed at all times in Turk Park, as well as when entering and exiting the dog park (including pavilion).
+Members must keep leashes in their possession at all times while using the park. - 8.
+Dogs weighing 30 lbs. or less must use the Small Dog area.
+Dogs weighing more than 30 lbs. must use the Large Dog area.
+From time-to-time, off-leash areas may be closed, and temporary directional notices will be posted. - 9.
+Dogs less than 6 months of age, unneutered male dogs, female dogs in season, or any aggressive or non-socialized dogs are prohibited in the dog park.
+Dogs having received a Pennsylvania dog Law Citation for aggressive behavior are neither eligible for membership nor permitted to enter the dog park. - 10.
+Members are required to clean up after their dogs.
+All waste must be bagged and disposed of properly in the marked receptacles.
+This rule extends to the entirety of Turk Park. - 11.
 Members must accompany and monitor dogs closely.
-Dogs must be in view of and under voice command of their handlers at all times. - 12.
-Members must leash their dog(s) and exit the dog park if their dog(s) is/are acting aggressively or fearfully towards people or other dogs. - 13.
-No more than two dogs per member are permitted at one time.
+Dogs must be in view of and under voice command of their handlers at all times while in the park. - 12.
+Members must immediately leash their dogs and exit the dog park if their dogs are acting aggressively towards people or dogs. - 13.
+No more than two dogs per member are permitted in the park at one time.
+If members bring two dogs, both must qualify for and remain in the same size appropriate area of the park large or small dog and remain with a designated member.